-Forex trading: part-time earnings or a full-fledged business
+Forex trading: part-time earnings or a complete business

-Foreign Exchange (fx) trading, differs from the above.
-It is an active and systematic business, done solely on trader’s own terms.
-Millions of private investors make a leaving out of it.
-Forex is the world’s most commonly used trading method, with daily volume of several billions of dollars.
-Nowadays private investors get (with a small starting capital) into the same trading environment with largest banks and countries; on the same terms and with very small fees.
-Trading software is user friendly and can be downloaded for free.
+Foreign Exchange trading is a reasonable alternative/addition to passive investment and stock-market trading.
+Common passive investment (deposit to savings account) yields less than inflation rate in most EU countries in 2024.
+Potentially good profit at stock market, on the other hand, requires thorough market analysis and long-term capital commitment, while tolerating substantial fees.
+Forex trading differs from the above.
+It is a systematic business activity and millions of private investors are making a living out of it.
+Forex is the world’s most common trading method, with daily volume of several billions of dollars.
+Private investors (with a tiny starting capital) get into the same trading environment with banks and countries, on the same terms and with extremely low fees.
+User-friendly trading software (MetaTrader) can be downloaded and tested for free.
 Forex strategies discussed on this page require maximum 1-3 hours a day, with all the preparations.
-In a proper short term strategy it is enough for order to be open from few minutes to an hour, after that the profit goes to an account.
+In a proper short-term strategy order is kept open from few minutes to few hours.

 Generally, there is prejudice about Forex as a liable business.
-This is due to valid information not being easily available, but the negative opinions, which are not always based on proper trading experience, are being widely spread.
-There are, off course, many instances of fraud and false promises in forex.
-For instance, the well documented Wincapita pyramid-fraud in Finland, in which investors’ capital was promised to be grown with huge returns, using some sort of “forex trading”.
-Giving own money to be “multiplied” by some person/company, is the opposite to professional forex trading with own decisions and actions.
-While having discussions with people about real forex trading, I noticed that there is an interest to learn, but no reader-friendly, systematic guide (made by actual trader) available.
-At least not in Finland and rarely in any country, except US and UK.
+This is due to valid, practical information not being easily available, while the negative opinions, rarely based on proper trading experience, are being widely spread.
+There are, of course, many instances of fraudulence in Forex.
+For instance, a well documented and too often recalled Wincapita pyramid scheme in Finland, which promised to multiply investors’ capital by using “some sort of Forex trading”.
+Giving own money to be “multiplied” by other person/company is the opposite to professional Forex trading!
+While having discussions with people about proper Forex trading, I noticed that there is a willingness to learn, but no clear systematic guide (made by actual trader) available.
+At least not in Finland and rarely anywhere, except may be US and UK.

 - Methodical investment business, not an “easy money” nor a gamble.
 Well considered, own risk/return decisions.